mariusuncrop/bugboard-app/README.md

 DELETE /api/attachments/:id

-GET    /api/config                  upload limits, so a client can reject a file before sending it GET    /api/projects/:key/board     issues grouped into columns GET    /api/projects/:key/stats     dashboard aggregates (deliberately slow) POST   /api/test/reset              restore the seed fixture GET    /api/health
+GET    /api/config                  upload limits, so a client can reject a file before sending it GET    /api/projects/:key/labels    labels in use, with counts GET    /api/projects/:key/board     issues grouped into columns GET    /api/projects/:key/stats     dashboard aggregates (deliberately slow) POST   /api/test/reset              restore the seed fixture GET    /api/config                  upload limits, so a client can reject a file before sending it GET    /api/me/summary              your projects and the work assigned to you GET    /api/health

+GET    /api/issues/:idOrKey/links
+POST   /api/issues/:idOrKey/links   { type, target } — relates / blocks / duplicates
+DELETE /api/links/:id
+GET    /api/issues/:idOrKey/children
 ```

+Issue relationships come in two shapes. **Links** are between peers: `relates`, `blocks` and `duplicates`, stored
+once but read from whichever end you are on — one issue blocks, the other is blocked by. **Parents** nest issues to
+any depth, and refuse anything that would close the tree into a loop, including a parent moved under its own
+grandchild.
+Both stay inside a single project.

 Errors always take the same shape, which makes them easy to assert on: